 This is a list, in alphabetical order by author, of a collector’s (Jim Farr’s) library of books, articles, reviews etc. on oriental and other numismatics.
 It is extensive (261 pages) and annotated.

 Compiled by Francois Thierry.
 Not up-to-date (dated 14 January 2002).

 Covers all fields of numismatics.
-You can download a pdf of the 2002 to 2007.
+You can download a pdf of the 2002 to 2007 survey.
 The Survey is published every five years by the International Numismatic Council in conjunction with the International Numismatic Congress (see link under ‘Organisations’ above for information about the next congress).

 An alphabetical list by title.
-Can be downloaded as a pdf, html and Word.
+Can be downloaded in pdf, html and Word formats.

 You will find here a full and up-to-date listing of the museum’s remarkable collection of auction sale catalogues and fixed price lists.

 - Portraits of famous numismatists who died before 1800 (this database falls under the scope of the recently launched international project Fontes Inediti Numismaticae Antiquae – FINA)

 - Portraits of famous numismatists who died after 1800

 ‘Portraits of Famous Numismatists’ is a new resource on Pinterest from François de Callataÿ (Head of Department at the the Royal Library of Belgium).